gesape/AutoStatsQ/README.md

 Latest changes
 -------------
+- new independent and interactive test for amplitude corrections based on waveform correlations of teleseismic P phases --> please contact me for detailed instructions, I didn't have time to document the work-flow yet, but it is a great new test ;-)
-- new simple test for lare timing errors (not yet sufficiently tested...)
+- new simple test for large timing errors (not yet sufficiently tested...)
 - gain test: additional method comparing max A to synthetics
-- added SNR event filter for gain test
 - added debug mode for a nice to gain and orientation test window selection experience;) can also be used to test filter settings
-- all tests can now deal with multiple locations at one station

 Requirements